 Phase 6: Performing the detailed maturity assessment

 A company can proceed with Phase 6 of the “Data management star 2.0” when it has already made some progress with implementing the data management framework.
-The key goal is to assess the progress made and to improve and optimize the framework.
+The key goal is to assess progress and improve and optimize the framework.

 Phase 7: Designing and implementing the performance management

 Data management development is an ongoing process.
-Changes in the internal and external business environment will always demand modifications and further developments in the data management capability.
-Data management is resource-consuming, therefore, a company should continuously monitor the effectiveness of a data management capability.
+Changes in the internal and external business environment will always demand modifications and further developments in data management capability.
+Data management is resource-consuming.
+Therefore, a company should continuously monitor the effectiveness of a data management capability.